-* "Okay, Dad."
+* "I'll race you there, Dad."
 That line is directed at Donna's new husband, not Michael.

 * When Michael wakes up in the hospital after a heart-attack, he's so horrified at his son's revelation that he's skipping out on his honeymoon for work that he chases him down even though he knowing it's killing him.
 He falls down and [[spoiler:dies in the rain, trying in vain to tell his ex-wife he loves her after living only 3 days of his life]].
 It made some viewers blubber like babies.

 -->'''Michael:''' [[spoiler:Family ... comes ... first. '''Promise me!'''\\